 Add it all up

-Assuming success at getting approved for all of the above cards and in meeting the spend requirements, you should have earned the following numbers of signup bonus points (not counting points additionally earned from spend):
+Assuming success at getting approved for all of the above cards and in meeting the spend requirements, you should have earned the following numbers of early spend bonus points (not counting points additionally earned from spend):

 - Capital One Venture Rewards (or Spark Miles): 50,000